Union County Court Records

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Ohio provides several avenues for locating court records.
-The Union County Clerk of Courts maintains case files for the Court of Common Pleas and makes many of them available through the county’s online public records portal.
-The Marysville Municipal Court operates its own record search system for cases within its jurisdiction.
-Statewide resources, including OhioCourts.us, can also help users identify where and how to search for publicly available case information.
-Beyond digital tools, records may be reviewed in person at the relevant clerk’s office or requested by mail with the appropriate fees.
+Ohio offers several ways to search court records.
+The Union County Clerk of Courts maintains case files for the Court of Common Pleas and makes many of them available through an online public records portal.
+The Marysville Municipal Court runs its own separate record search system for cases within its jurisdiction.
+Statewide resources, including OhioCourts.us, can help you identify the right search tools.
+You can also review records in person at the relevant clerk's office or send a written request by mail with the required fees.

 How to Look Up a Court Case in Union County?

-The method for finding a case depends on which court handled it.
-Union County operates two primary court venues, each with its own records system and point of contact.
+The best approach depends on which court handled the case.
+Union County has two main court venues, and each keeps its own records system with its own point of contact.

 Court of Common Pleas (General, Domestic Relations, Juvenile Divisions)

-The Clerk of Courts, Danielle N. Sullivan, oversees recording, indexing, and certifying all legal documents filed in the Common Pleas court.
-Cases in the General Division, Domestic Relations Division, and appellate filings from the Third District Court of Appeals can be searched through the Union County Public Records Search portal.
-This system covers domestic, civil, certificate of judgment, Court of Appeals, and felony criminal cases.
+Clerk of Courts Danielle N. Sullivan oversees the recording, indexing, and certification of all legal documents filed in Common Pleas court.
+You can search General Division cases, Domestic Relations cases, and appellate filings from the Third District Court of Appeals through the Union County Public Records Search portal.
+The system covers domestic, civil, certificate of judgment, Court of Appeals, and felony criminal cases.

 Marysville Municipal Court

-Judge Robert W. Parrott presides over misdemeanor criminal matters, traffic cases, and civil actions within the court’s monetary limits.
-The municipal court maintains its own online record search where the public can look up case information by party name or case number.
-The court also accepts e-filings through its e-filing portal.
+Judge Robert W. Parrott presides over misdemeanor criminal matters, traffic cases, and civil actions within the court's monetary limits.
+The municipal court keeps its own online record search where you can look up cases by party name or case number.
+The court also accepts electronic filings through its e-filing portal.

 Probate and Juvenile Divisions

-Probate records, including estates, guardianships, and marriage license applications, can be searched through the Probate Division Records page.
+Probate records—including estates, guardianships, and marriage license applications—are searchable through the Probate Division Records page.
 Judge Rick Rodger presides over both the Probate and Juvenile Divisions.
 Local rules and court-specific forms are posted on the Probate Rules & Local Forms page.

 Are Court Records Public in Union County?

-Ohio’s Public Records Act, codified at Ohio Revised Code § 149.43, establishes a broad presumption that government records—including court documents—are open to public inspection and copying.
-Any person may request access without stating a reason, and government offices must respond within a reasonable period.
+Ohio's Public Records Act, codified at Ohio Revised Code 149.43, establishes a broad presumption that government records—including court documents—are open to public inspection and copying.
+Anyone may request access without explaining why, and government offices must respond within a reasonable time.

-However, several categories of court records are exempt from public disclosure under Ohio law:
+That said, certain categories of records are exempt from public disclosure under Ohio law:

-• Grand jury proceedings — testimony and deliberations before a grand jury remain secret unless disclosure is ordered.
+- Grand jury proceedings: Testimony and deliberations before a grand jury remain secret unless a court orders disclosure.

-• Mental health and medical records — documents containing psychiatric evaluations, medical histories, or treatment records submitted to the court are restricted.
+- Mental health and medical records: Psychiatric evaluations, medical histories, or treatment records submitted to the court are restricted.

-• Victim information — identifying details of victims in sexual assault and domestic violence cases may be redacted or withheld to protect their safety.
+- Victim information: Identifying details of victims in sexual assault and domestic violence cases may be redacted or withheld.

-• Sealed and expunged records — cases that have been sealed or expunged by court order are removed from public access.
+- Sealed and expunged records: Cases sealed or expunged by court order are removed from public access.

-Marysville Municipal Court proceedings are considered public, and the court’s website confirms that its records are open.
-The Union County Clerk of Courts facilitates written record check requests for a $5 fee, which requires the subject’s name, Social Security number, and date of birth.
+Marysville Municipal Court proceedings are generally considered public, and the court confirms that its records are open.
+The Union County Clerk of Courts processes written record check requests for a $5 fee, which requires the subject's name, Social Security number, and date of birth.

 Union County Criminal Court Records

-Criminal cases in Union County are divided between two courts based on the severity of the charge.
-Felony cases are prosecuted in the Court of Common Pleas, General Division, while misdemeanors and traffic offenses fall under the jurisdiction of the Marysville Municipal Court.
+Criminal cases in Union County are split between two courts depending on the severity of the charge.
+Felony cases go to the Court of Common Pleas, General Division.
+Misdemeanors and traffic offenses fall under the Marysville Municipal Court.

 Felony Cases – Court of Common Pleas

 The Clerk of Courts maintains all filings, docket entries, and judgment entries for felony criminal matters.
-These records are searchable through the county’s public records search portal.
+Search these records through the county's public records search portal.
 Key filing fees and costs for criminal cases in Common Pleas include:

 The Clerk issues arrest warrants, summonses, and subpoenas as directed by the court.
-All deposits and fees are detailed on the Union County Case Deposits page.
+Full deposit and fee details are listed on the Union County Case Deposits page.

 Misdemeanor and Traffic Cases – Marysville Municipal Court

 The municipal court handles misdemeanor charges, OVI cases, traffic violations, and criminal infractions.
-Records can be searched on the court’s online search page, and payments for fines or court costs can be made through the court’s payment portal.
+Search case records on the court's online search page, and pay fines or court costs through the court's payment portal.

 Union County Sheriff's Office

-The Union County Sheriff’s Office also maintains arrest records and processes background check inquiries.
+The Union County Sheriff's Office also maintains arrest records and handles background check inquiries.

-Criminal history information at the state level can be obtained through the Ohio Bureau of Criminal Investigation (BCI), which maintains fingerprint-based records and conducts background checks for employment, licensing, and other authorized purposes.
-The Internet Criminal History Access Tool (ICHAT) is a Michigan resource and does not apply in Ohio; instead, Ohio’s equivalent is the BCI & I WebCheck system, available through approved vendors statewide.
+For statewide criminal history information, contact the Ohio Bureau of Criminal Investigation (BCI), which maintains fingerprint-based records and conducts background checks for employment, licensing, and other authorized purposes.
+Ohio's BCI & I WebCheck system is available through approved vendors statewide.

 Union County Civil Court Records

-Civil litigation in Union County is split between the Court of Common Pleas for larger claims and the Marysville Municipal Court for disputes within its monetary jurisdiction.
+Civil litigation in Union County is divided between the Court of Common Pleas for larger claims and the Marysville Municipal Court for disputes that fall within its monetary jurisdiction.

 Court of Common Pleas – General Division

-The General Division handles civil actions involving amounts above the municipal court’s limit, including contract disputes, personal injury lawsuits, foreclosures, and appeals from administrative agencies.
-The Clerk of Courts records and indexes all filings, and the public records search provides online access to case dockets and entries.
+The General Division handles contract disputes, personal injury lawsuits, foreclosures, appeals from administrative agencies, and other civil actions above the municipal court's limit.
+The Clerk of Courts records and indexes all filings, and the public records search portal gives you online access to dockets and entries.

 Filing deposits effective April 1, 2023 include:

-An additional $10 fee is mandated by R.C.
+An additional $10 fee is required under R.C.
 2303.201 for all civil actions, and a $3 computerization/legal research fee applies under R.C.
 2303.20.
-Cash deposits may be replaced by approved bonds, and the Clerk retains discretion to increase a deposit if the initial amount proves insufficient.
+Cash deposits may be replaced by approved bonds, and the Clerk may increase a deposit if the initial amount proves insufficient.
 All costs must be paid before final entries are journalized.
 Publication costs for service by newspaper are billed separately.

 Marysville Municipal Court – Civil and Small Claims

-The municipal court’s civil division accepts cases up to $15,000 in general civil matters.
-Small claims cases have a simplified procedure:
+The municipal court's civil division accepts cases up to $15,000.
+Small claims cases go through a simplified procedure:

-The court provides forms for small claims and eviction filings on its website.
-Eviction (forcible entry and detainer) actions also originate in the municipal court, with fee schedules available on the court’s forms page.
+The court posts forms for small claims and eviction filings on its website.
+Eviction (forcible entry and detainer) actions also originate in the municipal court, with fee schedules available on the forms page.

-Copy and certification fees at the Common Pleas level are $1 per page for standard copies and $10 for the first page of a certified copy, with $1 for each additional page.
+At the Common Pleas level, standard copies cost $1 per page.
+Certified copies are $10 for the first page and $1 for each additional page.
 Filing a Certificate of Judgment costs $30, while releasing one costs $5.
 Releasing a State of Ohio Certificate of Judgment is $35.

 Union County Family Court Records

-Domestic relations matters in Union County are adjudicated in the Domestic Relations Division of the Court of Common Pleas.
-The Clerk of Courts files and maintains all records for divorce, dissolution, legal separation, annulment, and related post-decree matters.
+Divorce, dissolution, legal separation, annulment, and post-decree matters are heard in the Domestic Relations Division of the Court of Common Pleas.
+The Clerk of Courts files and maintains all records for these cases.

 Filing Deposits for Domestic Relations Cases

 All costs in dissolution, divorce, alimony, and annulment cases must be paid before the court will journalize a final entry.
-The Clerk may exercise discretion to increase the deposit for divorce or alimony actions if circumstances warrant it.
-The $500 Guardian Ad Litem deposit is credited toward the total GAL fees assessed by the court.
+The Clerk may increase the deposit for divorce or alimony actions if circumstances warrant it.
+The $500 Guardian Ad Litem deposit is credited toward the total GAL fees the court ultimately assesses.

 Child Custody, Support, and Domestic Violence